 - have a history of alcohol or substance use disorder

-What is the recommended dosage for Medical Marijuana?
+What is the recommended dosage for Medical Cannabis?

 Your dosage will be determined in consultation with your doctor.
-According to Health Canada most people using marijuana for medical purposes are prescribed 1 - 3 grams per day.
+According to Health Canada most people using cannabis for medical purposes are prescribed 1 - 3 grams per day.

 How do I get Medical Cannabis?

 The ﬁrst step is to visit your doctor (or, in some provinces, a nurse practitioner).
-If your doctor feels that Medical Marijuana is an appropriate treatment option, he or she will need to complete a “Medical Document” (similar to a prescription).
+If your doctor feels that Medical Cannabis is an appropriate treatment option, he or she will need to complete a “Medical Document” (similar to a prescription).
 The Medical Document speciﬁes the number of grams per day as well as the authorized period of use.

 Once you have a signed Medical Document, you will need to register with a “Licensed Producer” (LP).
-Only LPs are permitted to supply Medical Marijuana in Canada.
+Only LPs are permitted to supply Medical Cannabis in Canada.
 In order to register with an LP, you will need to complete and send to the LP a registration form, along with your original Medical Document.
-It is up to you (in consultation with your doctor) to choose the LP and the strain of Medical Marijuana best suited for your needs.
+It is up to you (in consultation with your doctor) to choose the LP and the strain of Medical Cannabis best suited for your needs.